rebelsky/sams-assorted-musings-reflections/harry-and-david.md

 I started at 10:30 p.m. or so.
 I should have finished at a reasonable hour.
 But all of the stupid UI stuff meant that it was suddenly midnight.
-What happeneded at midnight?
+What happened at midnight?
 If you guessed "All of the prices went up", you'd be right.
 But you probably didn't guess that it decided that all of the presents should ship to the same person.
 Yes, that's right, some bug in the system converted every address into one address (the last address).